 3. Think about when you need to be ready

 Then, think about when you need to leave your home to be at work on time or to drop off the little ones.

-Add at what time you need to be ready to start your day in the Google Spreadsheet!
+Add the time you need to be ready to start your day in the Google Spreadsheet!

 4. Do the math

 Once you have your morning routine time and the time you need to be ready added to the free calculator, you will know what time you need to set your alarm in the morning and in the evening.

 I like to read fiction to help me fall asleep so I calculate my bed time with one extra hour.

 And voilà, now you know exactly when you should wake up and go to bed to start the day beautifully.